We don't know how high bills will go - Octopus Energy boss

 - Published

-"We don't know yet" how high household energy bills might go after the next review of the price cap, one energy boss has told the BBC.
+It is impossible to know yet how high household energy bills might go after the next review of the price cap, one energy boss has told the BBC.

 Octopus Energy's chief executive Greg Jackson said the sector was working to "minimise cost increases".